Frequently asked questions

 What's the difference between "Fee-Only" and "Fee-Based" financial advice?

 Fee-only financial advisory firms (like TCM Wealth Advisors) are paid solely and directly by their clients, without receiving any commissions, referral fees or other compensation from other parties such as brokerage firms or fund companies.
 We believe this is the best way to remain impartial and avoid conflicts of interest.
 Fee-based financial advisors from independent firms and Wall Street firms (i.e., Merrill Lynch and Wells Fargo) may receive commissions on some products they sell, but may also be paid directly by their clients.
-We believe that you should not work with someone who only benefits when you buy their product.
+We believe that you should not work with someone who only benefits when you buy their financial products.

 What is a fiduciary?
 Is TCM a fiduciary FIRM?